Creating Sustainable Revenue By Ditching the Myths of Entrepreneurship

 Build a Signature Service

 Once you have a solid service business that you know is viable, start focusing on creating a signature service.
 This is one where you deliver the same process, the same basic outcome over and over again.
 This allows you to stop customizing and start systematizing your offerings.
 Creating a signature service can be done in any industry and is an essential step in eventually having a product or course.
-For help on creating your own signature service, check out Yay For Clients from Courtney Johnston.
+For help on creating your own signature service, check out Yay For Clients from Courtney Chaal.
 This program is amazing, effective, and a crazy value for what you get.

 Next up, create a productized service.
 This is where you focus on automating parts of your signature process to make them scalable.
 This can look like automated onboarding, recorded pieces of training to accompany your in-person work, or template deliverables to cut down on your personal input.
 This allows you to serve more people at once and outsource some of the processes to a team.
 Both of these are how you scale your revenue at this stage.
-For more on this, check out this post.
+For more on this, check out this post from Courtney Chaal.

 Transition to Leveraged Offerings